 As much as we love dining out, my favorite part of the week is cooking Sunday supper with Nick.
 We usually reserve this day for any slow-cooking or soups / stews, and start early so that the aromas fill the house by the time afternoon sports are on.
 This weekend we made both my favorite dutch oven crusty bread and white chicken chili – the chili is easy enough for beginners, takes under an hour, and boy is it flavorful!
 Nick likes his brunch-style topped with a sunny side up egg.
 Read on below for the recipes!

-I'm also partnering today with Macy's wedding registry - I know several of you are planning a wedding (a huge congrats!), so I wanted to share some of our favorite, useful registry-friendly items.
+I’m also partnering today with Macy’s registry to share some of our favorite, useful registry-friendly items!
 Snapchat friends probably see our Le Creuset cast iron oven on the regular, producing stews, roasts, bread, and so much more.
-It's quite heavy, so an added benefit of use is an extra arm workout!
+It’s quite heavy, so an added benefit of use is an extra arm workout!

-Martha Stewart also makes a more affordable cast-iron collection that my mom uses and likes as well.
-Ours was thanks to a generous friend Liz who makes yummy "dutch oven crusty bread."
-It's soft on the inside, just perfect while warm with a pat of butter or olive oil.
+Martha Stewart also makes a more affordable cast-iron pot collection that my mom uses and recommends.
+Our pot was thanks to a generous friend Liz who makes yummy “dutch oven crusty bread.”
+It’s soft on the inside, just perfect while warm with a pat of butter or olive oil.
 She got her pot as a wedding gift with the bread recipe card inside, and passed the tradition on to me since I always asked her to make it!
-We couldn't resist baking a loaf to go with dinner (recipe here; instructional video here) - I'm no baker, but this is the simplest bread you'll ever make.
+We couldn’t resist baking a loaf to go with dinner (recipe here; instructional video here) – I’m no baker, but this is the simplest bread you’ll ever make.
 Just make sure to use instant yeast per the recipe, or proof your non-instant yeast first.

 - 1 tablespoon olive oil